When Should You Remove a Coconut Tree in Oahu, Hawaii? Key Risk Factors to Know

 - Old mechanical injuries from trimming equipment

-In our inspections, hollow or spongy trunk sections are one of the strongest indicators that removal is necessary rather than continued pruning.
+Honolulu tree removal team inspections, hollow or spongy trunk sections are among the strongest indicators that removal is necessary rather than continued pruning.

 Key Risk Factor 3: Overheight and Canopy Load